ShaneKavage/Weather-Music/README.md

 ## License

 ## Acknowledgements
-..* Images currently used are temporary.
+..* Images currently used are not my own.
 I do not claim them as my own and will remove them upon request of the creator.
-They are placeholders during development.
+There is no profit being made from this application.
 ..* Thanks to (FIND Blur Builder guy) for the blur builder code.
 ..* Thanks to Animal Crossing for inspiring this idea.
+..* Thanks to Nintendo - Currently using their music from animal crossing in the app.
+Will be removed upon request as well, I do not claim them as my own.